paragonie/airship-docs/en-us/03-end-users-guide/Bridge/Permissions.md

 # Permissions

+**Administrator Access Required**

-Airship uses a whitelist access controls system based on three concepts:
+Airship uses a white-list access controls system based on three concepts:

 1. **Contexts**: Where are you in the application?
 2. **Actions**: What are you trying to do?